comp426-2022-spring/a99-furud/README.md

 Create a dashboard with options to view COVID data trends.

 Include:
-    Select state and view compared to national average Select county and view compared to state and national average View vaccination trends by state and county
+- Select state and view cases/100k compared to national average
+- Select county and view cases/100k compared to state and national average
+- View vaccination trends by state and county
+- View deaths by state and county
+- View hospital rates (e.g. % of beds occupied by COVID patients, cases that- lead to hospitilization) by state and county
-    Create graphs to display above data
+- Create graphs to display above data over time

 Advanced (ideally include if we have the bandwith):
-    Create heat map of which counties/states are most impacted by COVID (i.e. cases/100k people)
+ - Create heat map of which counties/states are most impacted by COVID (i.e. - cases/100k people)

-Suggested:
+Suggested methods:
-    Create module to automatically update all datasets.
+ - Create module to automatically update all datasets.

 To access APIs, please refer to apis.txt.